Blog

 Unlike cognitive bias, in which individuals create their subjective reality of a situation or person, unconscious bias usually concerns the perceived differences between groups and how they align with societal views.

-Whether we mean to do it or are even aware of it, we are often subconsciously drawn towards those who look, think, sound, and act as we do.
+Whether we mean to do it or are even aware of it, we are often subconsciously drawn toward those who look, think, sound, and act as we do.
 And the costs can be severe.

 Why Addressing Unconscious Bias Benefits Your Organization